 Ingredients and Substitutions

-- Cake flour or pastry flour – a low protein flour which will help make this pound cake lighter and softer than if using all purpose flour.
-It usually has a protein content between 7-9%.
+- Cake flour or pastry flour - cake flour is a low protein flour which will help make this cookie softer than if using AP flour.
+It usually has a protein content between 6-8% while pastry flour, also a lower protein flour, has a protein content between 8-9%.
+Grocery stores usually sell a combination of cake and pastry flour at 7-9% protein.
 It can be substituted with all-purpose flour but the cake will be a little tougher than if using cake flour.
+I recommend having a bag on hand in the pantry, in addition to use in cakes, cake flour can also be used to make fancy soft chocolate chip cookies too!

 - Sea salt - salt brings out the flavors in the chocolate and contrasts well with the sweetness.
 If using regular table salt, use half the amount.